 - (5) Wrongful trading suspension: CIGA 2020 temporarily suspends the wrongful trading laws (i.e. s.
 214 and s.
 246ZB, IA 1986), during the immediate circumstances of the pandemic.
-The aim is that directors should not feel under pressure to close down a business when there might be a good chance that it can trade through its difficulties and survive. - (6) Administration: Some recent developments in the law relating to administrations have arisen out of the circumstances relating to the pandemic. - (7) Procedure: The courts have developed a number of procedural responses to the conduct of insolvency-related litigation in light of the pandemic.
+Although the aim was that directors should not feel under pressure to close down a business when there might be a good chance that it can trade through its difficulties and survive, the Government has not extended the effect of these provisions, in contrast to certain other temporary parts of CIGA 2020 (which are addressed below). - (6) Administration: Some recent developments in the law relating to administrations have arisen out of the circumstances relating to the pandemic. - (7) Procedure: The courts have developed a number of procedural responses to the conduct of insolvency-related litigation in light of the pandemic.